FAQs

 How long will it take before the uniform pack is ready?

-Upon receipt of a referral we aim to provide the completed uniform pack within approximately three weeks.
+Upon receipt of a request we aim to provide the completed uniform pack within approximately three weeks.
 This can vary and where possible we will notify you if we believe it may take longer to provide the uniform pack.
-In addition, during the months of May-August when we are preparing hundreds of “back to school” packs it can take longer to provide a uniform pack.
+In addition, during the months of May-August when we are preparing hundreds of packs it can take longer to provide a clothing pack.

 Please let us know both the preferred and alternative colour for each uniform item you request as this helps us to have your bags ready sooner.
 There may be supply chain issues at times and some items may be more difficult for us to get hold of than others.
 We usually have white polos in stock, so a bag with white polos may be ready sooner than a bag asking for green or navy polos.